Hot pot: Taiwan

-Moreover, locals believe that the more color there are shown in a hotpot, the more different nutrients they will gain from eating it.
-The reason why it is so crucial for Taiwanese people to consume hot pot during the Lunar year is that hot pot not only represents rich nutrition and blessings for family health, but it also represents family reunion and harmony.
+Moreover, locals believe that the more colors of ingredients in a hotpot, the more different nutrients they will gain from eating it.
+The reason why it is so crucial for Taiwanese people to consume hot pot during the lunar year is that hot pot not only represents rich nutrition and blessings for family health, but it also represents family reunion and harmony.